anthonywchen/mocha-leaderboard/README.md

 That command will return a URL like [this one](https://beaker.org/ex/01FHZWDM4WP2XDC3AX1Y11ZM76/tasks/01FHZWDM527J6248TBPZM1F0T9), which you can use to monitor the progress.

-Once the experiment is complete download the results and make sure they're correct.
+Once the experiment is complete use the web interface to download the results and make sure they're correct.

+#### Applying the Changes

+Updating the images and datasets referenced here don't actually change the evaluation mechanism associated with the official Leaderboard.
+This is to prevent inconsistencies from being introduced after prior submissions have been scored, which would make the Leaderboard unfair and/or inaccurate.

+If the official evaluator needs to be updated, and you've followed the steps here, send a note to someone at [AI2](mailto:reviz@allenai.org) asking for help.
+They'll work with you to update the evaluator, re-evaluate older experiments and contact any submitters who might be impacted.

+All of that said this should be a rare event.
+We should do our best to make sure the evaluator is correct prior to evaluating any submissions.